serra-fastly/fanout-bidding-demo/README.md

 ## Architecture

 - **Origin Service** (`compute-js/`): Serves the Next.js static app and handles API routes
-- **Fanout Service**: A separate Compute service with Fanout enabled for real-time SSE/WebSocket connections
+- **Fanout Service**: A separate Compute service with Fanout enabled for real-time SSE connections

+> *There is also a connection demo that demonstrates the different connection types that Fanout supports which can be accessed through the `Connection Demo` link on the top-right or through [here](https://hugely-ideal-hedgehog.edgecompute.app/).*

 ## Project Structure